 \subsection{Our contributions}

 In this paper, we consider the IMH chain on general and discrete state space separately.
 Our target is to answer the questions Q1 and Q2 proposed in Section \ref{sec:introduction}.
-Our results are summarized in Table \ref{tab:summary_result}, and explained below.
+Our results are summarized in Table \ref{tab:summary_result}, and briefly explained below.

-In short, our results include: \begin{enumerate} \item (Q1) Exact convergence rate analysis for the IMH algorithm: \begin{itemize} \item For IMH on general state spaces, we prove that, under certain conditions, we have the following `exact convergence' result:
+Let $\pi$ and $p$ be the probability density function (or the probability mass function is the state space is discrete) of the target distribution and the proposal distribution, respectively.
+We assume the support of $\pi$ is contained in that of $p$, and the chain is always initialized from the support of $\pi$.
+We also assume the ratio between the target and proposal distribution is uniformly upper bounded, i.e., $w^\star \doteq \sup_x\frac{\pi(x)}{p(x)} < \infty$.
+Our results include: \begin{enumerate} \item (Q1) Exact convergence rate analysis for the IMH algorithm: \begin{itemize} \item For the IMH algorithm on general state spaces, we prove the following `exact convergence' result:

-where $r^\star = 1 - \frac 1{w^\star}$ is a computable constant which will soon be clear (defined in Section \ref{subsec: exact convergence speed}).
-It is worth mentioning that formula \ref{eqn:exact continuous state} gives an equality instead of an upper or lower bound, so it completely characterizes the convergence speed for the IMH chain. \item For IMH on discrete state space, we prove that:
+It is worth mentioning that formula \eqref{eqn:exact continuous state} completely characterizes the worst-case convergence speed for the IMH chain. \item For the IMH algorithm on discrete state spaces, we prove that:

-where $r^\star$ is the same as above, $c $ is a computable constant which will be defined in Section \ref{sec: IMH convergence, discrete}.
-We also provide examples to show formula \ref{eqn:exact discrete state} cannot be further improved without further assumptions. \end{itemize} \item(Q2) Convergence rate analysis with different initializations: \begin{itemize} \item For IMH on general state spaces, we prove that, under certain conditions, for every $x \in \mathcal X$, the induced probability measure $P^n(x,\cdot)$ converges to $\pi$ at the same rate. \item For IMH on discrete state space, we prove that $P^n(x,\cdot)$ converges to $\pi$ at the same rate for all $x \in \mathcal X$ without any further assumptions. \end{itemize} \item We discuss the similarities and differences between IMH algorithms and RWMH algorithms.
-We provide examples to show that RWMH do not enjoy some of the nice properties as IMH.
-In particular, we solve the conjecture proposed by Atchad\'{e} and Perron \cite{atchade2007geometric} by means of a counterexample which is constructed in Theorem \ref{thm:counterexample}. \end{enumerate}
+where $0 < c_1 \leq c_2 \leq1$ are two computable constants which will be defined in Section \ref{sec: IMH convergence, discrete}. \end{itemize} \item(Q2) Convergence rate analysis with different initializations: \begin{itemize} \item For the IMH algorithm on both general and discrete state spaces, we prove that $P^n(x,\cdot)$ converges to $\pi$ at the same rate ($1 - \frac 1{w^\star}$) for all $x \in \mathcal X$ under certain conditions. \end{itemize} \end{enumerate}